coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

     ```

-## Materialized views in Amazon Redshift
+## Create materialized views in Amazon Redshift

 Materialized views of data lake data in Amazon Redshift **require the same steps as [data lake views in Amazon Redshift](#data-lake-views-in-amazon-redshift)**, as well as the steps to create an external schema and grant permissions below.